tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 3. Confirm that `ci!g_CiOptions` is read-only in EPT

-    We break-into the target's Hyper-V from another machine, and dump EPT entries for the GPA using the [hvexts](https://github.com/tandasat/hvext) extension.
+    We break into the target's Hyper-V from another machine and dump EPT entries for the GPA using the [hvexts](https://github.com/tandasat/hvext) extension.
     ```
     hv+0x239e70:
     fffff844`49cd9e70 cc              int     3